-It is recommended that the applicant be denied its request for a section 301(h) variance in accordance with the above findings pursuant to the applicable provisions of 40 CFR Parts 122 through 125.
-The basis for this recommendation is discussed in the following sections.
+EPA is denying the applicant's request for a section 301(h) variance in accordance with the above findings pursuant to the applicable provisions of 40 CFR Parts 122 through 125.
+The basis for this conclusion is discussed in the following sections.

-DESCRIPTION OF TREATMENT SYSTEM
+BACKGROUND AND DESCRIPTION OF TREATMENT SYSTEM